| | |

 Guided Tour is a must due to flooding protection

 Flooding?
 Yes, there is a risk of flooding in the Lower Antelope Canyon, and in the last chapter, we describe exactly the tragedy that happened there.
 That’s hard to believe because Antelope Canyon is located in the desert region of Arizona.
 There are no trees here, only rocks and sand.
-The ground is dry and cracked under feet.
+The ground is dry and cracked under the feet.
 The ground had not seen a drop of water in months.

 Heavy rains are rare here.
 But it is enough if rain is a few dozen miles away for the water to start flooding the canyon.

-Antelope Canyon is located right at the mouth of three periodic rivers.
+Antelope Canyon is located at the mouth of three periodic rivers.
 Thus, during a downpour, thousands of gallons of turbulent water begin to flow through the crevices into the canyon, where the water level rises rapidly due to the lack of wide drainage basins.
-Within minutes, the water can collect in the canyon’s narrow bottom enough water to cover a grown man.
+Within minutes, the water can collect in the canyon’s narrow bottom, enough to cover a grown man.
 There is no chance of escape.

 Lower Antelope Canyon tours